 Select questions answered in this study include:

 This report relies on the latest trade activity data either publicly-available or made known to Forex Datasource by E-FX firms mentioned in the report, while also bringing to bear the author’s 13-year experience professionally researching FX MDPs.
 Prior to this report’s publication, midsized and large E-FX firms were given the opportunity to provide color/corrections of our estimates of their firms’ respective historical ADV growth and FX product adoption path.
-The list of firms mentioned in the report include: B3, BGC (also owner of GFI), Bloomberg, Cboe, China Foreign Exchange Trading System (CFETS), CME Group, Cürex Group, Deutsche Börse, Euronext, FX Spot Stream, Integral, LMAX Exchange, Moscow Exchange, NEX Group, R5FX, Thomson Reuters (owner of FXall, Reuters Conversational Dealing, and Thomson Reuters Matching), State Street Bank (owner of FX Connect and Currenex), Tradition (owner of its own SEF and ParFX), and Tullett Prebon (also owner of ICAP).
+The list of firms mentioned in the report include: B3, BGC (also owner of GFI), Bloomberg, Cboe, China Foreign Exchange Trading System (CFETS), CME Group, Cürex Group, Deutsche Börse, Euronext, FX Spot Stream, Integral, LMAX Exchange, Moscow Exchange, NEX Group, R5FX, Refinitiv (owner of FXall, Reuters Conversational Dealing, and Refinitiv Matching), State Street Bank (owner of FX Connect and Currenex), Tradition (owner of its own SEF and ParFX), and Tullett Prebon (also owner of ICAP).

 OTC FX markets are notoriously opaque and this poses a challenge to executives needing to carry out investment decisions involving M&A activity, or revamping FX product choice and functionality.
 This report offers the needed visibility into the OTC FX MDP space to justify high-value investment decisions.

 To learn how to access this report, click on the link below.